Purbeck District Council private water supplies

 Can I do the risk assessment and sampling myself?

 Risk assessments can only be performed by the local authority or a company the local authority has appointed and approved to act on its behalf.

 The local authority is responsible for ensuring sampling is completed according to legislation, therefore if you want another company to take and analyse samples of your private water supply, the local authority will need to approve the sampling company and analysis suite prior to samples being taken.
 The analysis must comply with the new legislation and the local authority will need to be sent the results certificates directly from the laboratory.

-Name: Public Health & Housing Services (Purbeck)
+Name: Public Health and Housing Services (Purbeck)

 Tel: 01929 556561

 Fax: 01929 557351

 Full details for Public Health and Housing Services (Purbeck)